Siphon880gh/devbrain/AI API Developer (2. Can leverage APIs from AI services)/AI Browsers/_ Framework - AI Browser Modes.md

 **Can the AI browser run js scripts?**
-- In certain situations, it may be necessary to change the DOM as if you ran code in the DevTools console.
+- In certain situations, it may be necessary to change the DOM or point to a specific DOM by selectors, as if you ran code in the DevTools console.
 Can the AI browser chat interface run console scripts?
+If it can't run scripts, is it because DOM modifying scripts are banned but DOM reading scrips are allowed?

 **Relies on checklist items:**
 Page interaction, navigation, DOM access, form manipulation